Ten de Shōwaru Cupid: Koinobori-gumi

 The second daughter of the Koinobori family.
 17 years old.
 A high school student.
-Her mother is "a woman born in Osaka."
+Her mother is "a woman born in Osaka".
 She's Kansai-style and usually wears a sarashi (a traditional Japanese cloth wrapped around the chest).
 She's very quick to pick fights and is physically strong.
 When she fights, she seems to lose all control, even attacking the audience and knocking them all down.
-Because of this, she despises Ryuji (竜次) as a weakling.
+Because of this, she despises Ryuji as a weakling.